 Then came the classical period of 1730-1820 which was dominated by Mozart and Haydn.
-These are men who took it upon themselves to create classical pieces that remain popular even today.
+These are men who created some classical pieces that remain popular even today.

 Music has played an important role in primitive and modern human society for many years.
 It is an integral part of the human life and lifecycle, dominating many activities and eliciting many emotional responses.

 Music is much more than just simple tunes, chords, and beats strewn together to form a sound.
 Music exerts a powerful influence that impacts the human brain's function, behaviour, and psychological responses.

 Music is a universal language for human expression.

 Music creates social cohesion.
 It connects the singers and the listeners, inducing a feeling of social awareness.
 This can be seen in the cases of music like national anthems played at sports events, hymns in places of worship, and protest songs sung during a march.

 Music has the power to boost memory, lighten or aggravate your mood, fend off anxiety, and reduce your response to pain.
 Music is like a magical tonic that can do a lot of things.